A 4D Hybrid Algorithm to Scale Parallel Training to Thousands of GPUs: Introduction

 \section{Introduction}

-It is now recognized that the generalization ability of a deep neural network can be reliably improved by increasing its size in terms of the number of parameters~\cite{belkin:double-descent, scaling-laws}.
-This has propelled the development of state-of-the-art AI algorithms that rely on neural networks with hundreds of billions of parameters as their backbone~\cite{gpt-3, megatron-turing-nlg-530b}.
-These models are often trained using GPU-based clusters since the memory required to train such models far exceeds that of a single GPU.
-Hence, it has become critical to design efficient ``model parallel'' algorithms and frameworks that can harness the aggregate memory capacity and computational power of multiple GPUs to train state-of-the-art neural networks in a tractable amount of time.
+The effectiveness of deep learning (DL) models at generalization improves reliably with an increase in their number of parameters~\cite{belkin:double-descent, scaling-laws}.
+This trend has led to the development of large foundational models trained using deep neural networks (DNNs) with hundreds of billions of parameters~\cite{gpt-3, megatron-turing-nlg-530b}.
+Given the substantial memory requirements for training these models, which often exceeds the memory capacity of single server-class GPUs, the use of GPU-based clusters for model training has become common.
+Consequently, it is imperative to develop efficient parallel algorithms and frameworks that can leverage the combined memory capacity and computational power of hundreds to thousands of GPUs for efficient training of such neural networks.

-Tensor parallel algorithms have recently emerged as a promising approach for distributing the parameters of a model across multiple hardware accelerators~\cite{megatronlm, you-3d, you-2.5d, channel-filter-parallel-cnn-dryden, spatial-parallel-cnn-dryden, yellick-graph, you-2d}.
-These algorithms perform the computation within individual layers of a neural network in a distributed fashion.
-However, most of these frameworks suffer from two major drawbacks.
-Firstly, they involve a significant amount of communication volume, which can be detrimental to performance.
-Secondly, they rely on synchronous communication, which can further exacerbate the communication bottleneck and limit GPU utilization.
-Since modern GPUs are extremely efficient at computation, it is extremely crucial to keep the total time spent in communication as low as possible.
-Not doing so can lead to severe under utilization of available hardware resources.